viglioni/Makefiles/README.md

 ### C/Makefile

-This Makefile allows you to create your project; automatically compile no matter how many .c and .h files you have; add .c and .h files; add libraries; and add functions.
+This Makefile allows you to:
+* create your project;
+* automatically compile no matter how many .c and .h files you have;
+* create .c and .h files;
+* add libraries;
+* add functions;
-All includes should be made in the file headers/headers.h and all .c files should only include this headers.h file.
+Suggestion: all includes should be made in the file "headers/headers.h" and all .c files should only include this file.

 ### Usage
 #### Start your project